SpoonLabs/astor/docs/getting-starting.md

 Warning: Windows is only partially supported.

+## Creating astor.jar

+     mvn package -DskipTests=true

+The following JAR will be created: `target/astor-0.0.2-SNAPSHOT-jar-with-dependencies.jar`
+This will referenced as `astor.jar` for the rest of this guide.

 ## jGenProg

 We present a command line with the required arguments for executing jGenProg.
 Optional arguments can find using option -help are listed below.
 They arguments can also be changed  in "configuration.properties".